Charles Louis Alphonse Laveran: Malaria and discovery of malarial parasite

 Laveran had first encounter with malarial parasites while working at Constantine.
 Malaria was till then considered as a miasmatic disease, a sort of mystical airborne infection.
 From the blood samples of malarial individuals, Laveran observed pigmented cells (later known as haemozoin which indicate infection of red blood cells with malarial parasite).
 He knew that German physician Rudolf Virchow had described the malarial pigment in 1849.
-Virchow had seen from a person who died of malaria several pigmented cells in the blood and made the showed for the first time the link between blood infection and malaria.
+Virchow had seen from a person who died of malaria several pigmented cells in the blood showed for the first time the link between blood infection and malaria.
 However, he mistakenly identified the pigmented cells as those of endothelial cells from the spleen and white blood cells.
 Malarial infection therefore erroneously known as pigmented white blood cells (melaniferous leucocytes).
 Laveran was the first to think of such infected blood cells were by parasites, but his interest in the issue was ended by his transfer to non-malarial station.

 Soon after he returned to the military hospital in Constantine, Algeria, in 1880, Laveran discovered the cause of malaria as a protozoan, after observing the parasites in a blood smear taken from a person who had just died of malaria.
 On 20 October, he first noticed the parasite in various forms and described it with, as later remarked, "accurate" and "excellent freehand drawings."
 His initial hunch that pigmented cells in malaria were due to parasitic infection became obvious as he observed not only pigmented cells, but also several cells with filaments that were moving about.
 He continued to investigate other cases of malaria and reported his discoveries on 24 December to the Société médicale des hôpitaux de Paris.
 He described three unique biological characters of malarial parasite: crescent or oval bodies that were transparent and had rounded pigment granules at the centre, spherical bodies that possessed three to four filaments capable of worm-like movements, and smaller spherical bodies that had small granules and lacked filaments.
-The crescent or oval cells are now known as the gametocytes, filamented bodies as exflagellation (male gemete), and small spherical bodies as trophozoites.
+The crescent or oval cells are now known as the gametocytes, filamented bodies as exflagellation (male gamete), and small spherical bodies as trophozoites.